thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 Automatically generates Audit Logs for EntityFramework's operations. **Supporting EntityFramework and EntityFramework Core**

 This library provides the infrastructure to log interactions with the EF `DbContext`.
-It can record detailed information about Insert, Update and Delete operations in your database.
+It can record detailed information about CRUD operations in your database.

 ## Install